zzuliys/OrbbecSDK-K4A-Wrapper/README_PUBLIC.md

 3. Support nv12;
 4. Adjust the imu data to be consistent with AKDK;
 5. Support for obaining imu extrinsic parameter data;
-6. Add color hdr control command;
+6. Add color hdr control in color control command;
 7. Fix system timestamp setting error;
 8. Shut unsupport resolutions by k4aviewer;
 9. Filter out device not supported by k4aviewer;